-REFERENCE NO. SCOPE AND DESCRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) 8.1 Employer obligations (Deed clauses 9, 15 and Items B, C and E Schedule 1) Having affordable and safe accommodation that is reasonably close to the worker's place of employment is important.
+REFERENCE SCOPE AND COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES NO. DESCRIPTION (CTRL+click on PDF/Word link) 8.1 Employer obligations (Deed clauses 9, 15 and Items B, C and E Schedule 1) Having affordable and safe accommodation that is reasonably close to the worker's place of employment is important.
 Workers' accommodation (for a minimum of 3 months) will be organised by the AE prior to arrival in Australia.
 Each worker will be required to pay for their own accommodation unless their employer has chosen to meet the cost of accommodation.
 Rent can be paid as a wage deduction through the AE (complying with Fair Work Act requirements) or paid directly to the real estate agent or landlord.
-LOO - deductions The cost of accommodation must be provided to workers in the LOO with an explanation of what is included in the cost (rent, utilities, cleaning, etc.) to ensure workers understand what they are being charged for.
+OOE - deductions The cost of accommodation must be provided to workers in the OOE with an explanation of what is included in the cost (rent, utilities, cleaning, etc.) to ensure workers understand what they are being charged for.
 It is understood that in some cases the costs can only be estimated, such as for utilities.
-In these instances, reasonable estimates would be considered accontable.
-PLS accommodation form Word document PLS LOO template (including deductions table) Word document instances, reasonable estimates would be considered acceptable.
-It should be documented (either in the LOO, payroll deduction or other signed agreement) when the deductions billing cycle is expected and how the costs will be charged to workers.
-The AE should notify the PLF of any disparities between the actual amounts and those stated in LOOs.
+In these instances, reasonable estimates would be considered acceptable.
+It should be documented (either in the OOE, payroll deduction or other signed agreement) when the deductions billing cycle is expected and how the costs will be charged to workers.
+The AE should notify the PLF of any disparities between the actual amounts and those stated in OOEs.
 If services are included in the accommodation costs, such as cleaning or catering, these should be competitive and provided at cost.
+PLS accommodation form Word document PLS OOE template (including deductions table) Word document

 REFERENCE NO. SCOPE AND DESCRIPTION COMPLIANCE CRITERIA DOCUMENTS AND TEMPLATES (CTRL+click on PDF/Word link) Support The AE will support workers to: understand their tenancy agreements and obligations understand the processes for escalating maintenance issues to property managers and landlords seek alternative long-term or private rental accommodation, if required seek help when tenancy correspondence from property managers and landlords are not understood.
 AEs should seek independent legal advice about their obligations if they have entered into a rental agreement with a third party or seek to implement an accommodation agreement with workers.
 8.2 PLS accommodation form (Deed clauses 9, 15 and Items B, C and E Schedule 1) The purpose of the PLS accommodation form is designed to ensure safe and reliable accommodation is provided for PLS workers.
 It forms part of the recruitment plan approval process, and AEs should note the following when filling out the form: Evidence of how the proposed accommodation meets the minimum accommodation standards must be provided.
 A monetary breakdown of inclusions in workers' accommodation costs must be included.
 All accommodation costs passed on to workers (including for damage repairs) must be at cost, and receipts or proof of cost must be made available on request to both the workers and the PLF.
 Any bond charged to PLS workers must be registered with the appropriate authority and PLS workers given information on how the bond will be refunded at the end of their stay.
 If the property is commercially provided at an all-inclusive cost (e.g., a backpackers' hostel where the cost includes both rent and utilities) and a breakdown is not available, the AE must set this out in the accommodation form and indicate what is included in the cost.
 The AE must provide confirmation of their understanding that it is their responsibility to ensure the worker accommodation provided in the first 3 months is fit for purpose and meets the relevant statutory approvals.
-The form is to be submitted to the PLF via email at (recruitmentplans@pacificlabourfacility.com.au) with every recruitment plan for each address where a PLS worker will be accommodated.
 PLS accommodation form Word document